EinfachToll/MeinSQL/Readme.txt

-To compile, run:
+To my surprise, I never found a simple and free frontend for MySQL, so I made one for myself.

-	qmake
+To compile, you need the dev packages of the Qt framework.
-	make
+Then, type

-SQL queries are split by ";\n"
+    qmake && make